 Here at the Davidson Law Firm, we will help you establish a Special Needs Trust.
-This type of trust will ensure that your special needs child maintains government eligibility for benefits, while also allowing you to benefit from inheritance and other assets to improve their quality of life.
+This type of trust will ensure that your special needs child maintains government eligibility for benefits, while also allowing them to benefit from inheritance and other assets to improve their quality of life.
 Special Needs Trusts fund additional needs of your special needs person throughout their life.
 These needs could include vacations, educational opportunities, religious services, entertainment, transportation, and more.

 A Special Needs Trust must be specifically designed to supplement, not replace, Medicaid and other public benefits.
 An inheritance through an improperly drawn will runs the risk of disqualifying the uniquely special child or loved one.
 As a qualified special needs attorney, we can help you plan to assure that your child or loved continues to receive his or her benefits.

 To learn more about our process for special needs planning, call us (229-226-8183) or visit our YouTube channel for more information on this topic.